ricardoribas/bash-commands/README.md

 2 - `remove-orig`: Remove all _.orig_ files inside your current work directory

-3 - `install-aws`: Install the cli of amazon v1

-4 - `copy-last-tags`: Copy to your clipboard the git tags under **HEAD**
+3 - `copy-last-tags`: Copy to your clipboard the git tags under **HEAD**

+4 - `image-stepper`: Create images for all the steps inside a docker image:tag.
+Credits for [docker-in-practice](https://github.com/docker-in-practice/image-stepper)

+5 - `eslint-changed-files`: Run eslint only over the files changes.
+Leave the overall linting for your CI process

-5 - `ios-devices`: Get the list of all target devices installed on your machine.
+6 - `ios-devices`: Get the list of all target devices installed on your machine.
 Useful to run an iOS application on a specific device

-6 - `port-usage`: Get the process id using a specific port
+7 - `install-localhost-https`: Install a https localhost certificate and save the key files on the current directory.

-7 - `reset-react-native-environment`: Reset all symlinks and rebuild the current react-native project
+8 - `reset-react-native-environment`: Reset all symlinks and rebuild the current react-native project

-8 - `request-volume-expansion`: Increase the size of EC2 instances.
+9 - `request-volume-expansion`: Increase the size of EC2 instances.
 It requires the local machine to have the AWS credentials.
 Fore more info check the [docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

-9 - `image-stepper`: Create images for all the steps inside a docker image:tag.
-Credits for [docker-in-practice](https://github.com/docker-in-practice/image-stepper)

-10 - `open-branch`: Open the repository url of the current branch.
-It requires that the branch is available remotely.
-Otherwise, a 404 will be returned.

-11 - `install-localhost-https`: Install a https localhost certificate and save the key files on the current directory.